Warlord77/rasa-site-bot/readme.md

 A site bot build using [rasa-nlu](http://rasa.ai).

 ## Setup
-1. Install required packages using requirement.txt
+1. Install required packages using requirements.txt
     `pip install -r requirement.txt`
 2. You will have two parts in this projects
     1. AI-Engine